Tech Law Insights: Navigating the Digital Frontier Webinar Series

 Description:

-Join us for a one-hour interactive webinar with attorneys sharing career tips and their experience in the field of law and technology.
-The webinar will be led by UDSL Online LL.M.
-Graduate, Ms. Monica Hayes (Data Privacy, Tech, Compliance, Corporate & Commodities Counsel).
+Join us for a one-hour interactive webinar with a panel of attorneys sharing career tips and their experience in the fields of IP Law and Law and Technology.

 Panelists: